Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Experimental procedures

-The effectiveness of our stereo dense reconstruction method and the laparoscopic tracking is evaluated on three datasets: \textbf{Dataset\,1}: The public SCARED dataset \cite{allan2021stereo} consists of seven training datasets and two test datasets captured by a da Vinci Xi surgical robot.
+\textbf{SCARED:} The public SCARED data \cite{allan2021stereo} consists of seven training datasets and two test datasets captured by a da Vinci Xi surgical robot.
 Each dataset corresponds to a porcine subject, and it has four or five keyframes.
-A keyframe contains a 1280\,$\times$\,1024-res stereo video, relative endoscopic poses and a 3D point cloud of the scene computed by a structured light-based reconstruction method \cite{scharstein2003high}; \textbf{Dataset\,2}: Our \emph{ex-vivo} phantoms and tissues data are collected by a Karl Storz laparoscope held by UR5 robot, each consists of 640\,$\times$\,480-res calibrated stereo videos, laparoscope poses calculated using the robot's joint data, and corresponding ground truths of 3D point cloud reconstructed by an active stereo surface reconstruction method assisted with the structured light (SL) \cite{sui2020active}, of which the accuracy is 45.4\,$\mu m$; \textbf{Dataset\,3}: Our \emph{in-vivo} DaVinci robotic surgery dataset contains six cases of stereo videos recording the whole procedure of robotic prostatectomy.
+A keyframe contains a 1280\,$\times$\,1024-res stereo video, relative endoscope poses and a 3D point cloud of the scene computed by a structured light-based reconstruction method.
+The data selected in the experiment is called dx\_ky, where x and y represent the number of dataset and keyframes, respectively.
+Here, we also convert all nine stereo endoscopic videos to image streams, which include 26831 frames.

+\textbf{\emph{Ex-vivo} Data:} Our \emph{ex-vivo} phantoms and tissues data are collected by a Karl Storz laparoscope attached at the end-effector of UR5 robot, each consists of 640\,$\times$\,480-res calibrated stereo videos, laparoscope poses $^b{\textbf{T}}{_c}$ calculated by using the pre-calibrated transformation from end-effector to laparoscope $^e{\textbf{T}}{_c}$ and the end-effector pose $^b{\textbf{T}}{_e}$: $^b{\textbf{T}}{_c} = {}^b{\textbf{T}}{_e}\cdot {}^e{\textbf{T}}{_c}$, and corresponding ground truths of 3D point cloud reconstructed by an active stereo surface reconstruction method assisted with the structured light (SL) \cite{sui2020active}, of which the accuracy is 45.4\,$\mu$m.

+\textbf{\emph{In-vivo} Data:} Our \emph{in-vivo} DaVinci robotic surgery dataset from HKPWH contains six cases of 1280\,$\times$\,1024-res stereoscopic videos documenting the entire procedure of robotic prostatectomy.
+Since the laparoscope and surgical instruments cannot be operated simultaneously in the DaVinci surgical system \cite{dimaio2011vinci}, it is assumed that the surgical scene remains relatively stationary while the laparoscope moves.
+Therefore, in our study, we manually collected 95 high-quality video clips from six surgical cases in which the environment was kept quasi-static.
+Each clip lasts about 1 second (20\,$\sim$\,60 frames) and the camera moves rapidly.
+The environment of these clips contains complex tissue surfaces, small tissue deformations, and slight instrument movements.